FlowFX/dotfiles/README.md

 Rewrite of my dotfiles based on thoughtbot's dotfile stuff.
 Old files can be found in [the legacy branch](https://github.com/FlowFX/dotfiles/tree/legacy).

-Current Status: Work In Progress.
+Current Status: Zsh, Vim, and tmux configurations are pretty far along.
+We'll see how much of the rest I'll miss.

 # Installation on a new machine